29 Most Beautiful Cities in the UK

 There are always legends and tales associated with cities in England.
 But sometimes you have to dig a bit deeper.
 For example, legend has always said that Robin Hood was in Nottingham, but early tales place him in Barnsdale Forest in West Yorkshire, with the first mention being in the 15th-century ballad, ‘A Gest of Robyn Hode’.

 Not only are these England’s best cities but they will give you a taste of the whole country.
 England is as varied as any other country but if you stay in London you won’t get to experience a taste of the entire country and to truly see England that is a must-do.
+One of the best times to visit England and the UK is at Christmas time, not only is the shopping superb but you can visit some fantastic Christmas Markets both in London and the rest of England.

 - Beautiful cities in the UK